Submitting your thesis for examination

 advice on eThesis preparation and presentation

-Candidates in the Faculties of Environment or Engineering who wish to consider submission of an alternative style of doctoral thesis including published material should refer to the Faculty Protocol for further advice.
-This model of submission is currently only available to PGRs registered in the Faculties of Environment and Engineering.
+This model of submission is currently only available to PGRs registered in the PGRs in the Faculties of Environment, EPS (Engineering Schools only), Biological Sciences, Medicine and Health or Arts, Humanities and Cultures.
 PGRs in these Faculties who wish to consider this route to submission must first discuss this with their Supervisory team.
 This model of thesis can only be submitted where the supervisory team supports this format of submission and is satisfied it is appropriate and meets the protocol in place for that Faculty.
-Please see the Faculty Protocol for further advice.
+Please see the Faculty Protocol for further advice:

 Deadline for submission

 You should aim to submit your thesis within the standard period of study for the research degree programme upon which you are registered.
 However, you must submit your thesis for examination by the maximum time limit for your programme.
 Your standard period of study and maximum time limit dates are visible on your GRAD record.
 If difficulties arise you must talk to your Graduate School as soon as possible for advice.

 If your deadline falls on a University closed day (e.g. bank holiday) or a weekend (Saturday or Sunday) the deadline for submission will be no later than the end of the next working day that the University re-opens.

 Submitting your thesis early

 In some cases you may be able to submit your thesis early, before the end of your standard period of study.
 Your Director of PGR Studies must submit a recommendation to the Graduate Board’s Programmes and Quality Group for a reduction to your period of study.
 Early submission of the thesis can only be made where it is supported by your supervisor and your Director of PGR Studies if: